Everybody, Sing!: Sing in the Blank

 The initial game played in the show, the main objective of this game is to sing the missing lyrics and fill in the blank.
 The melody or singing style does not impact the answer; the focus is on providing the correct lyrics of the song.
-Each correct answer in this game is worth 2 seconds towards the jackpot timer, and the player will receive one thousand pesos (₱1,000).
+Each correct answer in this game is worth 2 seconds towards the jackpot timer, and the player will receive ₱1,000.

 PicSing a Broken Song

 This game follows the completion of "Sing in the Blank" and aims to "fix" a "broken song" by utilizing picture clues displayed on the screen, allowing players to accumulate extra time for the jackpot round.
-Each correct answer in this game is worth 2 seconds towards the jackpot timer, and the player will receive one thousand pesos (₱1,000).
+Each correct answer in this game is worth 2 seconds towards the jackpot timer, and the player will receive ₱1,000.

 EngliSing ang Lyrics

 EngliSing ang Lyrics focuses on translation, where the selected group is tasked with converting Tagalog words into their English counterparts.
 The song performed by the resident band will be in the English language.
-Each correct answer in this game is worth 2 seconds towards the jackpot timer, and the player will receive one thousand pesos (₱1,000).
+Each correct answer in this game is worth 2 seconds towards the jackpot timer, and the player will receive ₱1,000.

 TagaliSing

 TagaliSing presents an intriguing twist as it serves as the antithesis of EngliSing ang Lyrics.
 In this game, the chosen row of participants will be tasked with translating English words into Tagalog equivalents.
 The song performed by the resident band will be in the Tagalog language.
-Each correct answer in this game is worth 2 seconds towards the jackpot timer, and the player will receive one thousand pesos (₱1,000).
+Each correct answer in this game is worth 2 seconds towards the jackpot timer, and the player will receive ₱1,000.

 The ChooSing One

 The ChooSing One involves choosing the correct set of lyrics.
 Two choices will be presented, one being right and the other wrong.
-Each correct answer in this game is worth 2 seconds towards the jackpot timer, and the player will receive one thousand pesos (₱1,000).
+Each correct answer in this game is worth 2 seconds towards the jackpot timer, and the player will receive ₱1,000.

 ReverSing

 ReverSing is a challenge to transpose one reversed line of a song lyric back to their correct position.
 For the third season, each player will be given two reversed lines instead of the usual one line to transpose; in order for this order to be correct, the player must sing the exact lyrics of those missing lyrics.
-Each correct answer in this game is worth 4 seconds towards the jackpot timer, and the player will receive one thousand pesos (₱1,000).
+Each correct answer in this game is worth 4 seconds towards the jackpot timer, and the player will receive ₱1,000.